kolach/go-factory/README.md

 `go-factory` is a fixtures replacement based on user defined generator functions and includes features:

-* Use your own or 3rd party libraries as value generators
+* Use your own or 3rd party libraries as value generators.
-* Use your already defined factory as a generator for complex objects
+* Use your already defined factory as a generator for more complex scenarios.
-* Derive your custom factory from existing one (aka factory inheritence)
+* Derive your custom factory from existing one (aka factory inheritance).
+* Call your factory recursively.
+* Factory objects are thread safe.

 Reed the chapters bellow to know how to do it.